dodgeblaster/jscourse/chapters/Day1/02_Values_Types_andOperators/README.md

 ## Basic Intro (Demonstration)

--   talk about expressions generally
+-   expressions
--   values about expressions generally
+-   values and expressions
--   operators about expressions generally
+-   operators and expressions

 ## Read Chapter (In Class Reading)